Insight

 are projected to be completed in both 2027 and 2028 – just a fraction of the 440,000 London needs this Parliament.

 This decline in delivery is not a temporary blip.
-It reflects deeper pressures.
+It reflects deeper structural pressures for which there no easy answers.
 Rising building costs, inflation in materials and labour, regulatory burdens, and falling sales have all squeezed viability.
 Development margins are under strain.
 The risk profile for developers has worsened.
-Whether these emergency measures will reverse the crash is another matter.
-Brownfield land and flatted development alone can not meet housing need and the delivery of Grey Belt sites needs to be accelerated to also help plug the gap.
-They are very much a step in the right direction.
+The emergency measures are certainly helpful, but in many cases they reflect what is already happening on the ground.

 Get in touch